LogoLogo

 Based on the considerations above, the adjustment has been removed in release 1.7.0.

-• In fall of 2024, Upright is focused on a longer Net impact development project with the goal of radically improving results quality and transparency.
+• In winter of 2024, Upright is focused on a longer Net impact development project with the goal of radically improving results quality and transparency.
 The results of the development project will be released later on.

 SFDR Principal Adverse Impacts (PAI)